ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 ➜ ultralist l --notes

 all
-1    [ ]  tomorrow    some important task for the +project 0                     adding a note
+1    [ ]  tomorrow    some important todo for the +project 0                     adding a note
 ```

-The above will add a note to the task with an id of `0`.
+The above will add a note to the todo with an id of `0`.

 ### Editing a note